 |Title:||Assistant Men's Basketball Coach|

-Assistant Coach Michael Wernicki is in his eighth year as part of the Youngstown State coaching staff.
-Wernicki enters his 10th year as an assistant coach on the Division I level and his 16th season overall coaching college basketball.
+Assistant Coach Michael Wernicki is in his ninth year as part of the Youngstown State coaching staff.
+Wernicki enters his 11th year as an assistant coach on the Division I level and his 17th season overall coaching college basketball.

 Besides his day-to-day coaching duties, Wernicki also serves as the program’s recruiting coordinator.
 He assists Coach Jerry Slocum in opponent scouting, on-court coaching and helps oversee the academic progress of the Penguins’ student-athletes.

-Since his arrival at YSU, the Guins have had three first-team all-league selections and four all-newcomer team honorees.
+Since his arrival at YSU, the Guins have had four first-team all-league selections, a defensive player of the year and five all-newcomer team honorees.

-Last season, Kendrick Perry was named All-Horizon League First-Team after leading the league in scoring (16.8 ppg) and steals (2.4 spg).
+In 2011-12, Perry was named All-Horizon League First-Team after leading the league in scoring (16.8 ppg) and steals (2.4 spg).
 The Guins set a school mark with 270 3-pointers made.
-Blake Allen led the league with 91 3-pointers and Damian Eargle led the league with 116 blocked shots.
+Allen led the league with 91 3-pointers and Eargle led the league with 116 blocked shots.